ATX92614/camera-monitor/FTP_SERVER.md

 Start simple:

-- The “root directory” is the FTP home.
+- The "root directory" is the FTP home.
 - Allow clients to create folders under it (optional).

 Later improvements (nice-to-have):